Riverscapes/RiverscapesToolbar/RiverscapesToolbar/symbology/README.md

 * `self.colorramptype`:  `QgsColorRampShader.DISCRETE`, `EXACT`, `INTERPOLATED`
 * `self.colLst`: a list lists `[float(val), QColor(), str(labe)]`

-If this isn't enough we can add functionality to `RasterSymbolizerPlugin` easily enough.
+If this isn't feature-rich enough we can add functionality to `RasterSymbolizerPlugin` easily enough.

 feel free to import modules like `math` to help you generate `self.colLst`